sashadt/docs/docs/dtgateway_security.md

 typically identified with the principal HTTP/HOST@DOMAIN.
 A few other configuration properties are also needed.
-These can be specified in the same “dt-site.xml” configuration file as the DT Gateway authentication configuration described in the Operation and Installation Guide.
+These can be specified in the same “dt-site.xml” configuration file as the DT Gateway authentication configuration described in the [Configuration](configuration.md).
 This authentication can be set up using the following steps.

 1. Add the following properties to `dt-site.xml` configuration file, typically located under `/opt/datatorrent/current/conf` ( or `~/datatorrent/current/conf` for local install)